 It is time to heal.

-When you feel sad, hopeless and tired:
+When you feel sad, hopeless, and exhausted:

 It is time to heal.